 From trivial to chronic and fulminant infections

 Staphylococcus aureus causes an impressive array of infections, ranging from small skin abscesses to necrotising fasciitis or even toxic-shock syndrome.
 It is considered an opportunist pathogen as it naturally colonises the nasal cavity of 20 to 40% of the human population without causing disease (Yang et al. 2010) (Faden et al. 2010).
 Although S. aureus carriers are more likely to develop a staphylococcal infection than non-carriers, colonisation prior to infection decreases the risk of mortality in the case of invasive disease (Wertheim et al. 2004).
 In mice, it has also been shown that a minor skin infection protects from subsequent invasive infection by the same S. aureus strain (van den Berg et al. 2015).
 This suggest that the host develops an immunity specifically targeted to the endogenous strain.
-Indeed clearance of S. aureus from the nasal cavity is mediated by the host immune system, resulting in the development of a protective immunity against a transiently colonising strain (Archer et al. 2013).
+Indeed, clearance of S. aureus from the nasal cavity is mediated by the host immune system, resulting in the development of a protective immunity against a transiently colonising strain (Archer et al. 2013).
 As S. aureus carriers are usually colonised by one strain at a time (Noble et al. 1964), infections are likely caused by their endogenous strain.
 This would explain the decreased mortality of carriers versus non-carriers in the case of invasive infections.
 Long-term colonisation by S. aureus is therefore ambiguous as it provides protection against staphylococcal infections but also increases their likelihood.

 Skin and soft tissue infections are mostly associated with community-acquired S. aureus strains whilst invasive infections, such as respiratory and urinary tract infections, are generally acquired in hospital-settings (Naimi et al. 2013).
 This is explained by the fact that hospital admissions often require some form of invasive procedure, therefore increasing the risk of contamination of the patient's internal tissues.
 Skin and soft tissue infections are therefore more likely caused by the patient's endogenous strain through long-term or transient colonisation from prolonged environmental exposure (Fritz et al. 2012).
 In this regard, the increased risk of recurrent and chronic S. aureus infections is also a problem.
 However, recurrent and chronic infections are mostly the result of the formation of persister cells and small colony variants and affect internal organs.
 The formation of persister cells is also triggered by exposure to antibiotics during treatment of the infection (Tuchscherr et al. 2016).
 Persister cell formation is a process in which S. aureus metabolic activity decreases, leading to antibiotic tolerance and intracellular survival (Chatterjee et al. 2008) (Tuchscherr et al. 2010).
 Persister cells are therefore not eliminated by antibiotic treatment and act as a reservoir for relapsing infections once the treatment is stopped.
 Bloodstream infections can also evolve into chronic infections with the dissemination of S. aureus into virtually any internal organ where it can form foci of infection (Le Moing et al. 2015).
 S. aureus is therefore a very versatile opportunist pathogen capable of forming abscesses in any organ.
 Abscesses are structures that limit the action of the immune system.